-Posterior impingement of the ankle, or ankle impingement syndrome, is characterized by pain in the back of the ankle joint.
+Pain in the back of the ankle joint characterizes posterior impingement of the ankle, or ankle impingement syndrome.
 It is exacerbated by flexing the foot or pointing the toes downward which compresses the tissue.
 Symptoms are generally felt in the Achilles area or the back of the ankle and may include a dull ache or sharp pain which increases when touched firmly.
 Other areas may be the calf or foot.

 Treatment is usually non-surgical and may include rest and anti-inflamatory medication.
 If symptoms do not improve, a steroid injection or even surgery may be the best option.